 Click here to see Tips for Hosting a Job Shadow.

 Host an Internship

 One of the best ways to show young people that there are many career opportunities right here in the Corridor is to host an internship: 86 percent of Workplace Learning Connection student interns said their experiences increased their awareness of local careers!
 You'll work with students to give them a head start on their careers through hands-on academic career exploration.
 Internships are 45 to 90 hours of on-site learning for students starting the summer before their junior year through the spring term of their senior year.
 In turn, employers have the opportunity to meet and understand their future workforce, and nurture the relationships necessary to fill critical positions with homegrown talent.

 Give a Worksite Tour

 Lead students on a tour of your facilities to show them the various career opportunities available across all aspects of your business.
-Here are some suggestions for a successful worksite tour:
+Click here for suggestions for a successful Worksite Tour.

 Volunteer at a Financial Literacy Fair

 The Financial Literacy Fair is the culmination of a year's worth of financial study and career exploration for area middle school students.
 During the year, students will learn how to keep a check registry, how to make a budget and the importance of saving money.
 They will also explore careers based on their skills and interests.
 From there, they will choose a career and receive a monthly paycheck for that career to use at the Financial Literacy Fair.